shuddha2021/Interactive-Sudoku-Puzzle/README.md

 JavaScript handles the game's functionality and logic, including user input, move validation, puzzle solving, and dynamic rendering.

 ## How to Play
-- Open the Sudoku Game in a web browser.
+- Open the Sudoku Game in a web browser at [sudoku-peach.vercel.app](https://sudoku-peach.vercel.app).
 - Use your keyboard to input numbers into empty cells.
 - Fill in each cell with a number from 1 to 9 without repeating any number in the same row, column, or 3x3 subgrid.
 - Use the "Solve" button to automatically solve the puzzle if needed.